 Yet, even as the next wave of magic came flying at us, the two of them slashed and parried its effects while still trading verbal jabs at each other.

-I got up to join in the fray, but suddenly, my vision shifted once again.
-Something felt seriously wrong with my body, and the more I used my skill, the worse I felt.
+I got up to join in the fray, but suddenly, the surroundings around me flickered once again.
+The skill of mine was getting more difficult to control, like it wanted to run wild.
+And the more I used it, the worse my body felt.
 I checked my status window to see if something had changed.
-Sure enough, the mostly-empty window where my single skill had been housed had gained another line.
+Sure enough, the mostly-empty window where my single skill had been contained another line.

 ‘Eyes of Ruination’

 Another eye skill.
 This time, it carried an ominous feeling.
 Focusing on it, a short description popped up.